Uniform random colored complexes: Uniform model

 For a given color $i \in \llbracket 0, D \rrbracket$, the graph $(U^{D}_p)_{\hat{\imath}}$, see \cref{def-bubbles}, has the same law as $U^{D-1}_p$ (up to a color renaming).
 This means that \Cref{unif-cc} can also be used for the number $b_D(U^{D}_p)$ of $D$-bubbles of $U^{D+1}_p$, simply by summing over all colors.
 This is of particular interest, as these $D$-bubbles correspond to the vertices of the complex dual to our colored graph.
 It is straightforward to derive the following result:

 \begin{cor} For $D \geq 3$, one has:

 \end{cor}

 \begin{rem} This means that for $D \geq 3$, there is typically only one point of each color in the dual complex.
-This thwarts the hope of defining a continuous $D$-dimensional random space with this model in the same way that the Brownian Sphere is constructed from uniform planar maps. \end{rem}
+This thwarts the hope of defining a continuous $D$-dimensional random space from this simple model by going through the same steps that yield the Brownian Sphere from uniform planar maps.
+Note that, as stated in the introduction, this uniform model differs from that of uniform planar maps, in that it does not fix the topology.

+However, the essential difference might lie in the dimension: indeed, in Euclidean Dynamical Triangulations, Monte Carlo simulations show evidence of a so-called \textbf{crumpled phase} in dimension 3 and 4 even for spherical models, as long as the sampling of the triangulation does not depend too strongly on its curvature (see \cite{thorleifsson}), while for dimension 2 such a phase occurs only when there is no constraint on the topology. \end{rem}